I'm happy to report I successfully made it through another colonoscopy. I'm pretty sure this was my 12th colonoscopy over the past 16 years.

 I'm grateful for his care through the course of my survivorship and that our doctor-patient relationship has become a full-circle friendship.
 His reassurance that I am healthy and going to be OK was what I needed to not spiral down and once again lose my faith in the moment of my unanswered prayer.

 God has used him to heal me and keep me well.

-So colonoscopy #12 was unique for me.
-It wasn’t like some of the others that came without financial burden and zero polyps.
-But, it also wasn’t like some of the life-altering ones where cancer was found or a big surgery was recommended.
+So colonoscopy #12 was a unique one.
+It wasn't like some of the others that came without financial burden and zero polyps.
+But, it also wasn't like some of the life-altering ones where cancer was found or a big surgery was recommended.

 And this year, on colonoscopy #12, I decided to believe the second.